OhaiBBQ/components/README.md

-Small library for inlining rails partials in to bodies of text
+Small library for rendering rails partials in to bodies of text

 # Usage